 County Judge | Montague County, Texas — Visit this website to learn more about the chief administrative officer of Montague County, the County Judge.
 The County Judge sets bond on defendants at the jail.
 Also, learn about the administrative assistant and court coordinator.

 Montague County Sheriff’s office in Montague, TX — The sheriff has a range of duties that include criminal investigations, traffic enforcement, enforcing state law and county ordinances, operating the jail to ensure the safety and security of prisoners, providing security for the operation of county and district courts, accepting bail for prisoners in their custody, conducting sales of seized and unclaimed properties, and serving of process.
 Use this website to learn more about wanted persons, current crimes, and reports.
-You can also find information about the Cowdex program.
+You can also find information about the Codex program.

 Montague County Sheriff’s Office